MicrosoftDocs/fabric-docs/docs/data-engineering/multiple-data-sources-graphql.md

 In Fabric API for GraphQL, you can expose many data sources through a single API item.
 This feature allows you to issue a single query that retrieves data across multiple data sources.

 > [!NOTE]
 > A multi-data source request fans out individual requests to data sources.
 You cannot create relationships across types that span multiple data sources.
+Additionally, there are no guarantees on the order the individual requests will execute.

+##

 ## Query example

-The following example shows a query that spans across both the **AdventureWorks** and the **testsqldb2** data sources:
+The following example shows a query that spans across both the **ContosoSales** and the **ContosoInventory** data sources:

 :::image type="content" source="media/multiple-data-sources-graphql/multi-data-source-query.png" alt-text="Screenshot of the editor screen, showing an example of a query that spans two data sources." lightbox="media/multiple-data-sources-graphql/multi-data-source-query.png":::